DaveTCode/gameboy-emulator-dotnet/README.md

 # Gameboy Emulator in C# 8

 Gameboy emulator written in C# as an educational exercise (not as a production emulator).
+Uses SDL2 for windowing & graphics and NAudio for playing raw audio samples.

 ## APU Known State

 - Sound 1 playing through NAudio but all sorts of things are wrong
 - Sound 2 might work but is untested
-- Sound3/4 are currently unimplemented
+- Sound 3 unimplemented and unsure which ROMs use it to test
+- Sound 4 implemented but same issues with frequencies as others

 ## State